Asymptotics of the ground state energy of heavy molecules and related topics. II: Scaling functions in zone X

-at point $x$, then at point $y$ the same inequalities hold with $\gamma_0$ replaced by $c\gamma_0$\,\footnote{ We need to prove a bit of reverse as well; see \hyperlink{proof-25-4-1-iii}{(iii)}.}.
-Definitely this is true for $\textup{(\ref{25-4-4})}_4$ since $w'$ is smooth.
+at point $x$, then at point $y$ the same inequalities hold with $\gamma_0$ replaced by $c\gamma_0$\,\footnote{ We need to prove a bit of converse as well; see Part~\ref{pf-26-4-3-c}.}.
+Definitely this is true for $\textup{(\ref{26-4-4})}_4$ since $w'$ is smooth.